 After co-starring in telemovie Tangiwai - A Love Story, she was nominated for an acting award at a television festival in Monaco.
 McIver played Nerissa Love, lovestruck fiancee of a famous cricketer (Ryan O’Kane).
 She boards a train bound for disaster on Christmas Eve in 1953.
 The Dominion Post's Linda Burgess praised McIver (and O'Kane's) acting as "consistently excellent".
 The same month Tangiwai screened in August 2011, McIver moved to Los Angeles, attached to one prospective film, and hunting for more.

 The Lovely Bones helped.
 As she told The Sunday Star-Times in 2011, "when I go into a room of people there’s at least a glimmer of recognition.”
-Although the gap between hitting Hollywood and winning a major starring role would be a relatively brief three years, many auditions and forgotten projects still awaited.
-Then came roles in fantasy show Once Upon a Time (she was allowed to keep her Kiwi accent, as Tinkerbell) and Golden Globe nominee Masters of Sex.
+The gap between arriving in Hollywood and winning a major starring role would bef three years.
+Many auditions and forgotten projects awaited before she scored roles in fantasy show Once Upon a Time (she was allowed to keep her Kiwi accent, as Tinkerbell) and Golden Globe nominee Masters of Sex (as daughter of the university provost).

 In 2014 McIver got her big Hollywood break: the starring role in "ridiculously likable" (The New York Times) series iZombie.
 Based on a comic strip, the genre-crossing show revolves around an overachieving trainee doctor Liv Moore (McIver) who becomes a zombie, then starts eating the brains of murder victims.
 This allows her to temporarily take on their identities, and help solve crimes.
 McIver was craving some comedy; she told website Collider that as a little girl, she wanted to "live a million lives in one.
 That's why I became an actor.
 And Liv gets to do that.
 She gets to experience things from different perspectives."

-McIver also starred in two Christmas Prince features for Netflix, as a wannabe reporter who falls for a prince while working undercover.
-Meanwhile indie romance Brampton's Own sees McIver playing the small town girlfriend abandoned by a failed baseball player.
+McIver also starred in a trio of Christmas Prince features for Netflix, as a wannabe reporter who falls for a prince while working undercover.
+Meanwhile indie romance Brampton's Own saw her co-starring as the small-town girlfriend abandoned by a failed baseball player.
 The film's setting reminded her of growing up in Titirangi, on the edge of Auckland.

 Linda Burgess, 'Powerful retelling of a tragedy' (Review of Tangiwai - A Love Story) - The Dominion Post, 16 August 2011